A. Possessed

 D. Used

-One Comment to “An asset must be _______ by the business to be shown as an asset in its “balance sheet””
+The correct answer to the question: "An asset must be _______ by the business to be shown as an asset in its “balance sheet”" is "Controlled ".

 Asset is a resource controlled by the entity as a result of past events and from which future economic benefits are expected to flow to the entity (IASB Framework).